Where noon comes just once a year

 Question: Where on Earth does noon only come once a year?

-Answer: At the South Pole, and it happens on the December solstice.
+Answer: At the North and South Poles, and it happens on the summer solstice.

 Some three months after the December solstice, around the March equinox, the sun will finally set at the South Pole and rise at the North Pole.
 Some six months after the December solstice, at the June solstice, it’ll be noon at the North Pole and midnight at the South Pole.
 Nine months after the December solstice, around the September equinox, it’ll be sunrise at the South Pole and sunset at the North Pole.